josephclander/databases-exercises/music_library/album_repository_class_recipe.md

 ```

-_You may choose to test-drive this class, but unless it contains any more logic than the example above, it is probably not needed._

 ## 5. Define the Repository Class interface

 Your Repository class will need to implement methods for each "read" or "write" operation you'd like to run against the database.